Das Kapital: Fetishism and mystification

 A hat shop window, c.
 1900, illustrating Marx's concept of commodity fetishism.
 The products appear to have inherent value and desirability, a mystification that conceals the social relations of the workers who produced them.

-A pervasive theme in Das Kapital is the concept of fetishism, which describes how, under capitalism, social relations between people appear as relations between things.
+A pervasive theme in Capital is the concept of fetishism, which describes how, under capitalism, social relations between people appear as relations between things.
 The products of labour, as commodities, seem to possess intrinsic value, and market exchanges appear to be governed by objective properties of these things, rather than by the underlying social relations of production between private producers.
 According to Leszek Kołakowski, fetishism represents the "inability of human beings to see their own products for what they are", a direct continuation of Marx's earlier theory of alienation and his analogy with the religious alienation described by Ludwig Feuerbach.
 This "enchanted, distorted and upside-down world" is not merely a subjective illusion or "false consciousness" but an objective appearance that arises from the very structure of commodity production and exchange, which occurs under the "sign of freedom" but obscures the underlying power dynamics.
 Postone interprets this as a system of "abstract domination," where impersonal, objective social forms like value and capital dominate the very people who create them.

 This fetishism extends to money (the "money fetish", where money appears to have its own inherent power to create more money) and to capital itself (the "capital fetish", where capital appears as an automatic, self-expanding entity, and machines seem to be productive of value).
 The wage form, for example, mystifies exploitation by making it appear that the worker is paid for all their labour, concealing the distinction between paid (necessary) and unpaid (surplus) labour.
 The trinity formula (Capital–Profit, Land–Rent, Labour–Wages) represents the ultimate mystification, presenting the sources of revenue as naturally arising from independent factors of production, obscuring their common origin in surplus-value extracted from labour.
 Marx's critique aims to penetrate these fetishised appearances to reveal the underlying social relations and contradictions of capitalism.
 The literary scholar Francis Wheen argues that the book's complex, multilayered style—which can be read as a Gothic novel, a picaresque journey, or a satire—is a deliberate strategy to do justice to the "deranged logic" and "metaphysical subtleties and theological niceties" of a system where human relations are disguised.